mmphego/mmphego.github.io/_posts/2019-02-28-How-I-increased-my-productivity-using-dotfiles.md

 ## Feedback

-If you have nice ideas to share or want to collaborate, feel free to send me a @OrifhaMpho or [fork and send me a PR!](https://github.com/mmphego/dot-files)
+If you have nice ideas to share or want to collaborate, feel free to send me a tweet @OrifhaMpho or [fork and send me a PR!](https://github.com/mmphego/dot-files)

 ## Reference
 *   [Getting Started With Dotfiles](https://medium.com/@webprolific/getting-started-with-dotfiles-43c3602fd789)